-14.1.
 Appeal lies to the Court of Appeal (Civil Division) in relation to a High Court decision to:

-- Make an SCPO;
+- make a SCPO;

-- Vary/not to vary an SCPO;
+- vary/not to vary a SCPO;

-- Discharge/not to discharge an SCPO.
+- discharge/not to discharge a SCPO.
+(Section 23(1))

-Such an appeal may be brought by:
+Such an appeal may be brought by

-- Any person who was given the opportunity to make representations in the SCPO proceedings;
+- any person who was given the opportunity to make representations in the SCPO proceedings;

-- Any other person entitled to make an appeal by virtue of Section 16 Supreme Court Act 1981 (To be renamed the Senior Courts Act when s59(5) Constitutional Reform Act 2005 is commenced).
+- any other person entitled to make an appeal by virtue of the Senior Courts Act 1981 (section 16) (Section 23(1) and (2)).